assapin/incubator-liminal/docs/liminal/internal-design.md

 **1** : `liminal build` runs the *Builders* on the user's YAML and Python files, and creates a Docker container.

-**2** :  `liminal create` scans the YAML files and detects any PersistentVolumes that need to be created, then creates them **3** : `liminal deploy` picks up the YAML file and places it in a folder that Airflow uses to periodically scan for DAGs **4** : Airflow scheduler scans the DAGs folder, and encounters a Liminal python file that was pre-installed with Airflow.
+**2** :  `liminal create` scans the YAML files and detects any PersistentVolumes that need to be created, then creates them.

+**3** : `liminal deploy` picks up the YAML file and places it in a folder that Airflow uses to periodically scan for DAGs.

+**4** : Airflow scheduler scans the DAGs folder, and encounters a Liminal python file that was pre-installed with Airflow.
 This Python file acts as a DAG factory - i.e. it scans the DAGs folder for any Liminal YAML files, and traslates them
 into Airflow DAGs.
 For example - Tasks that were deinfed in the YAML get trasnlated into Airflow Task object, and Executores get translated into Airflow Operators.

-**5** : The returned DAG is registered with Airflow **6** : Airflow scheduler starts the DAG, and the Operator executes a Task that runs on Kuberentes **7** : The User's Docker image from step (1) is executed as a Pod on Kuberentes, using the mounted volume created in step (2)
+**5** : The returned DAG is registered with Airflow.

+**6** : Airflow scheduler starts the DAG, and the Operator executes a Task that runs on Kuberentes.

+**7** : The User's Docker image from step (1) is executed as a Pod on Kuberentes, using the mounted volume created in step (2).